Sofidel's goals and results

 Aware of how precious water is for the survival of the Planet, Sofidel safeguards and manages responsibly water resources and its production processes are constantly monitored in order to optimise the use of water.

 This commitment has led Sofidel to achieve significant results, with an average use of water per kilogram of paper produced decidedly lower than that considered good practice for the sector.
-In 2019, the specific average amount of water consumed by Sofidel production processes was 7.3 litres per kg of paper produced vs. 15–25 l/kg (sector benchmark).
+In 2021, the specific average amount of water consumed by Sofidel production processes was 7.6 litres per kg of paper produced.

 The paper production process is defined as a high energy consuming activity, which requires great amounts of energy.
 To achieve it in an increasingly sustainable manner, Sofidel focuses great attention on the employed energy sources, as well as the energy efficiency of its plants and production processes.

 Since 2008 Sofidel has made public commitments for the reduction of its greenhouse gas emissions, certifying its inventory of emissions by third-party and independent bodies annually.
-Sofidel invested in ten years (2009 – 2018) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.
-As of today, the Group has reduced direct emissions of CO2 into the atmosphere by 17.9% (reduction in carbon intensity, 2009-2019).
+Sofidel invested in twelve years (2009 – 2020) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.
+In 2020 the Group has reduced direct emissions of CO2 into the atmosphere by 24% (reduction in carbon intensity, 2009-2020).
+In 2021 Sofidel achieved 13.1% reduction in direct CO2 emissions into the atmosphere (reduction in carbon intensity compared to base year 2018), thanks to energy efficiency measures, the use of cogeneration plants, and the use of renewable energy.

-Sofidel’s greenhouse gas (GHG) emissions reduction targets to 2030 have been approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.
+Sofidel’s greenhouse gas (GHG) emissions reduction targets (scopes 1 and 2) to 2030 have been approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.

 Sofidel has set itself the goal of achieving a 50% reduction in the use of conventional plastic in its production by 2030 (compared to 2013).